 Q: Can a convicted felon serve in elected office?

-A: The Constitution allows a convicted felon, such as Alaska Sen. Ted Stevens, to be a member of Congress, even if in prison.
+A: The Constitution allows a convicted felon to be a member of Congress, even if in prison.
 It’s up to the Senate or House to decide who may serve.
 As for state offices, different laws apply in different places.

 Q: Can a person who is not constitutionally eligible for the office of president be in the line of succession?